Khurrm/admin-sdk-mobile-actions/README.md

 ### Google Admin SDK - Directory API
 The official documentation is available under [developers.google.com](developers.google.com).
 I am using [Google Admin SDK directory APIs](https://developers.google.com/admin-sdk) for this purpose.

+### Method: mobiledevices.list
+I have used the [method mobiledevices.list](https://developers.google.com/admin-sdk/directory/reference/rest/v1/mobiledevices/list) for this purpose.

 **Note** When I am uploading the code on Github then *.gs files are added as *.js.

 ## listPendingDevices